oracle/opengrok/docker/readme.md

 This image is simple wrapper around OpenGrok environment.
 The indexer and the web container are **not** tuned for large workloads.
 If you happen to have either large source data (e.g. [AOSP](https://en.wikipedia.org/wiki/Android_Open_Source_Project) or the like) or stable service or both, it is advisable to run the service standalone.

-## Additional info about the container:
+## Additional info about the container

 * Tomcat 9
 * JRE 8 (Required for Opengrok 1.0+)